 A properly functioning pulmonary valve does not leak much, and it keeps the blood flowing in one direction - from the heart’s lower right pumping chamber (the right ventricle) into the major vessel (pulmonary artery) that connects to the lungs.
 Defects in the valve, or previous surgical repairs, may cause the valve to leak blood back into the right ventricle.

-- Q What happens if a heart valve malfunctions?
+- Q What causes acquired heart valve disease?

-- Q What is heart valve disease (valvular heart disease)?
+- Q How does heart valve disease change my lifestyle?

 - Q Is valvular heart disease serious?

 - Q Is a leaky pulmonary valve dangerous?